pubkey/rxdb/docs-src/rx-storage-dexie.md

 ```

-## Overwrite/Polyfil the native IndexedDB
+## Overwrite/Polyfill the native IndexedDB

 Node.js has no IndexedDB API.
-To still run the Dexie `RxStorage` in Node.js, for example to run unit tests, you have to polyfil it.
+To still run the Dexie `RxStorage` in Node.js, for example to run unit tests, you have to polyfill it.
 You can do that by using the [fake-indexeddb](https://github.com/dumbmatter/fakeIndexedDB) module and pass it to the `getRxStorageDexie()` function.

 ```ts